A-Wizard-Did-It/Black-Hearts/README.md

 - For Part 2, for the full questline at least one of Sarevok's allies must be stated to be alive: Tamoko, Winksi, or Cythadria.
 An abbreviated version is possible if none of them are alive.

-Illasera is kind of mean.
-Can she not be?

-- No, I tried to write the character as fitting an evil alignment.
-However, she is not a cackling villain, simply practical and without much empathy for others.
-She’s intentionally condescending towards the PC to start, but lightens up over time (and can even respect/befriend them).

 How do you trigger companion dialogue with Illasera?

-- To trigger companion interactions, just speak to her with a companion and it will trigger her dialogue with them.
+- To trigger companion interactions, just speak to her with a companion and it will trigger her dialogue with them (only after you do your first bounty for her).
 She has 1 dialogue per "act" of the quest (one in feldepost, one in elfsong, and finally in the Underceller).

 Are there story consequences for doing/not doing the quest?